memaddyb/SuperStoreOrders-EDA/README.md

 # SuperStoreOrders-EDA
-Read the Dataset
+Reading the Dataset,
-Preprocessing of Dataset
+Preprocessing of Dataset,
-Handling the missing Values
+Handling the missing Values,

 Data Visulization To get following Outcomes: